AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 ### Loop Testing

 **Loop testing**, also called *iterative testing*, involves repeatedly executing the same tests to evaluate how software performs during repetitive operations.
 This technique assesses how well the software handles continuous tasks and ensures it operates efficiently overtime.
 By conducting loop testing, testers can uncover issues related to resource consumption, memory management, and other potential problems arising from continuous execution.

-### Metric

-A **Metric** is a measurable quantity or indicator that provides insight into the quality, efficiency, or effectiveness of the testing process.
-These metrics help assess various aspects of testing, such as, test coverage, defect density, test execution time, and more, to make data-driven decisions and improvements in the testing process.

 ### Monkey Testing